 - Agencies: reduce tax reporting requirements and employers’ National Insurance (NI) payments.

-Beyond the fact that the objectives of our tool and HMRC’s ESS tool are diametrically opposed, there are several other major differences that make ours a better solution for the public sector.
+Beyond the fact that the objectives of our tool and HMRC’s CEST tool are diametrically opposed, there are several other major differences that make ours a better solution for contractors, agencies, and hiring firms.
 These include:

 - HMRC’s attempt to achieve a binary outcome was always impossible - our tool displays IR35 risk on a 19-point scale